basecamp/bc3-api/README.md

 Authentication
 --------------

-If you're making a public integration with Basecamp for others to enjoy, you must use OAuth 2.0.
+As mentioned above, to authenticate you must use OAuth 2.0.
 OAuth 2.0 allows users to authorize your application to use Basecamp on their behalf without having to copy/paste API tokens or touch sensitive login information.

 Read the [authentication guide](https://github.com/basecamp/api/blob/master/sections/authentication.md) to get started.